 We have 8 clinical development projects, including 5 immuno-oncology projects with Sym021, Sym022 and Sym023 in cooperation with Servier, one infectious disease project with Sym009, which is being developed by Genentech, and two proprietary oncology projects, Sym004 and Sym015.
 Status and future plans are outlined in this pipeline section.
 We believe, that our clinical programs are well-suited for combination or stand-alone therapies.

 We target some of the largest epithelial cancer indications, such as colorectal and lung cancers.

-The two partnered clinical-stage programs are an immuno-oncology program of six targets being developed in collaboration with Shire, one of which – a PD-1 antagonist – is in Phase 1 development, and a program directed to Staphylococcus aureus bacteremia, which is in Phase 1b development by Genentech.
+The two partnered clinical-stage programs are an immuno-oncology program of six targets being developed in collaboration with Shire, three of which are in Phase 1 development, and a program directed to Staphylococcus aureus bacteremia, which is in Phase 1b development by Genentech.

 In addition to our clinical trials, we maintain extensive proprietary and partnered discovery and preclinical activities to continue to realize the potential of our mAb mixture platform.

 What are antibodies?